zulip/zulip/docs/production/upgrade-or-modify.md

 ### Upgrading to master

+Many Zulip servers (including chat.zulip.org and zulip.com) upgrade to master on a regular basis to get the latest features.
+Before doing so, it's important to understand how to happily run a server based on master.

-It's unsafe to backport arbitrary patches from master to an older version.
+For background, it's backporting arbitrary patches from master to an older version requires some care.
 Common issues include:

 * Changes containing database migrations (new files under `*/migrations/`), which includes most new features.
 We don't support applying database migrations out of order.
 * Changes that are stacked on top of other changes to the same system.
-* Essentially any patch with hundreds of lines of changes.
+* Essentially any patch with hundreds of lines of changes will have merge conflicts and require extra work to apply.

 While it's possible to backport these sorts of changes, you're unlikely to succeed without help from the core team via a support